ralphsawaya/ovh/MongoDoc/mongodb_01_Why_mongoDB/guide.en-gb.md

 ### 4. Mobile Applications
 **Example:** Social Media Apps
 - **Scenario:** A social media app requires a backend that can handle a high volume of user-generated content, real-time interactions, and complex relationships between data.
 - **MongoDB Advantage:** MongoDB's document-oriented model suits the storage of user profiles, posts, comments, and likes, all within a single database.
-Its scalability supports growing user bases, and features like Realm Sync ensure real-time data synchronization between users' devices and the backend.
+Furthermore, Its scalability supports growing user bases.

 ## Main MongoDB Engine Concepts